SMS Spamming 101 – What telcos should know about SMS spam

 If you don’t understand what I’m talking about, kindly leave your cellphone numbers in the comment section of this post.
 We will be more than happy to forward to you all the spam that you infest on our cellphones.

-7 thoughts on “SMS Spamming 101 – What telcos should know about SMS spam”
+7 responses to “SMS Spamming 101 – What telcos should know about SMS spam”

 1. why is it that every time i unsubscribe to a ‘service’ i never signed up for, some other one pops up with a new number that i will have to try and get rid off all over again?